 As you’ll see by my recipes, I don’t tend to use mock meats or try to replace the meat in a traditional dish with something that is never go to imitate it perfectly.
 I prefer to make a great tasting dish that just “happens to be” meat free.
 For this reason many of my recipes revolve around pulses, nuts and legumes, which I find delicious in their own right and aren’t pretending to be anything they’re not!

 I was brought up in a vegetarian family, and continue to eat meat-free for ethical and environmental reasons.
 I studied fine art (drawing) and design at university, and have worked in the food industry for many years.
-I live in Melbourne, Australia with my partner, writer Kirk Marshall, and enjoy riding my bicycle, traveling and adding to my cookbook collection.
+I live in Melbourne, Australia and enjoy riding my bicycle, traveling and adding to my cookbook collection.
 Send me an email below or drop me a comment – I’d love to hear from you!
 Or you can follow me on Instagram, Facebook or Pinterest.

 Whilst I don’t explicitly state in my recipes, I favour local, organic, and non-GMO ingredients – they taste better, are better for you and better for the environment.
 I always cook with produce that is in season, which makes it cheaper to buy organically grown.
 When I write “olive oil” in my recipes I mean extra virgin cold pressed olive oil, and when I write “coconut oil” I am referring to unrefined raw organic coconut oil.
 I use Australian cups and metric weights – see here for more info.